 Start Talking Before They Start Drinking

-In 2005, McKenna joined The Century Council and Nickelodeon for a campaign called “Ask, Listen, Learn: Kids And Alcohol Don’t Mix.”
+In 2005, The Attorney General's Office joined The Century Council and Nickelodeon for a campaign called “Ask, Listen, Learn: Kids And Alcohol Don’t Mix.”
 The multimedia program, provided in English and Spanish, was designed to help parents and trusted adults talk with young people about the dangers of alcohol before they are confronted with the opportunity to drink.
 Though directed primarily at parents, information booklets were also made available to every middle school principal in the state of Washington.